Christ the King: Pius XI

-Early Propagation

-In November 1926, the Pontiff gave his assent to the establishment of the first church dedicated to Christ under the title of King.
-The Church of Our Lord, Christ the King, a promising young parish in the neighborhood of Mount Lookout, Cincinnati, which had previously been operating out of a pharmacy located in the neighborhood square, soon began to flourish.
+In November 1926 Pius gave his assent to the establishment of the first church dedicated to Christ under the title of King.
+The Church of Our Lord, Christ the King, a young parish in the neighborhood of Mount Lookout, Cincinnati, which had previously been operating out of a pharmacy located in the neighborhood square, soon began to flourish.
 In May 1927, a proper sanctuary and neighborhood icon was consecrated.
-Designed by famed church architect Edward J. Schulte, the building exemplifies the designer's signature marriage of art deco decoration in Brutalist construction, principally arranged to mimic Ancient liturgical spaces of early Christianity.
+Designed by architect Edward J. Schulte, the building exemplifies the designer's signature marriage of art deco decoration in brutalist construction, principally arranged to mimic ancient liturgical spaces of early Christianity.

-The hymn "To Jesus Christ Our Sovereign King", was written by Msgr.
-Martin B. Hellrigel in 1941 to the tune "Ich Glaub An Gott".

 Feast of Christ the King

-The Feast of Christ the King was instituted by Pope Pius XI in 1925.
+The Solemnity of Our Lord Jesus Christ, King of the Universe was instituted by Pius in 1925.
 The General Roman Calendar of 1969 moved its observance in the Roman Rite to the last Sunday of Ordinary Time, the final Sunday of the liturgical year.
 Most Anglicans, Lutherans and some Protestants celebrate it on the same day.
 However, Catholics who observe the pre-Vatican II General Roman Calendar of 1960, and members of the Anglican Catholic Church celebrate it instead on the last Sunday of October, the Sunday before All Saints' Day, the day assigned in 1925.

+Oklahoma

+In April 2025, the Oklahoma Legislature voted to proclaim Christ the King and recognize "the enduring influence of Christian faith in the lives of its people".